bitburner-official/bitburner-src/markdown/bitburner.darknet.heartbleed.md

 Servers will periodically produce logs themselves, as well, which sometimes are useful, but most times are not.

 The speed of capture scales with the number of threads used.
-See  for more information.
+See formulas.dnet.getHeartbleedEstimatedTime for more information.

 **Signature:**